purusap/openimis-fe-location_js/README.md

 ## Configurations Options
 * `healthFacilitiesMinCharLookup`: minimum characters to type before triggering search in `location.HealthFacilityPicker`, Default: 2
 * `debounceTime`: debounce time to wait before triggering search in `location.HealthFacilityPicker`, Default: 800 ms
-* `RegionPicker.selectThreshold`: region suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), efault: 10
+* `RegionPicker.selectThreshold`: region suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10
-* `DistrictPicker.selectThreshold`: district suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), efault: 10
+* `DistrictPicker.selectThreshold`: district suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10
+* `HealthFacilityPicker.selectThreshold`: HF suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10
+* `ClaimAdminPicker.selectThreshold`: Claim Admin suggestions count threshold under which the AutoSuggestion switch to a SelectInut (drop down list), default: 10